brooks-t/professional-portfolio/README.md

 # professional-portfolio

-## This project is for homework 2 in the UW coding bootcamp.
-It's meant to showcase the HTML and CSS skills that we have learned so far.
-It also doubles as a placeholder for what will eventually be our professional portfolio to showcase all of our work.
+## This portfolio is meant to showcase what I've learned so far in the UW COding Bootcamp.
+It's more of a placeholder for now as I'll continue to update and polish it before I show it to potential employers.

 Link: https://brooks-t.github.io/professional-portfolio/